 It's vitally important that you mark down who has attended your sessions using the FA Events Platform.
 It gives you the peace of mind knowing that a certain number of players came and enjoyed some football, and it gives us the chance to use the simple data that you have captured and analyse trends of participation in football programmes across the country!

 To mark someone down as attended or not attended on the FA Events Platform, the process could not be any easier.
-It's a quick and easy tick or a cross and that's it.
+It's a quick and easy tick or cross and that's it.

-This is a key part of the process of running your centre, and likewise informs the County FA and the FA of the data you are collecting, so we would encourage everyone to record attendance on the day of the event, post-event or the following day.
-Remember the seven-day limit!
+This is a key part of the process of running your provider, and likewise informs the County FA and the FA of the data you are collecting, so we would encourage everyone to record attendance on the day of the event, post-event or the following day.
+Remember the 14-day limit!